antononcube/ConversationalAgents/Projects/DataAcquirer/README.md

 7. Opens the notebook in some notebook interpreter.
    - For Jupyter notebooks, it can be Web browser or VSCode.

+Of course the command `data-acquire` might/should ask for credentials.

+Similarly, all commands can take user spec, e.g. `-u joedoe32`.

 ------